TGV world speed record: Location

 The test section itself begins on the common branch, at kilometre 114, at the Dangeau siding.
 It runs past Courtalain and onto the Tours branch of the line.
 Between kilometre 135 and kilometre 170, the line was designed with progressively wider curves, reaching a minimum radius of 15 km after kilometre 150.
-These curves were built with larger superelevation than strictly necessary for revenue running at 300 km/h (186 mph).
+These curves were built with larger superelevation than strictly necessary for running at 300 km/h (186 mph).
 At kilometre 160, the line passes through the Vendôme TGV station.
 At kilometre 166, there is a long 2.5% downhill stretch into the Loir valley (the Loir is a tributary of the better-known Loire river) and the line crosses the Loir on a 175 m (575 ft) bridge.
 This is the area where the highest speeds were expected, and most of the activity was concentrated there.